sajjadGG/book-python/intermediate/unpack/unpack-assignment.rst

 Recap
 -----
-* Four types of assignments: Scalar, Vector, Multi
+* Four types of assignments: Scalar, Vector, Chained
 * For unpacking assignment, lengths at both sides must be the same
 * Both left and right expression side brackets are optional
 * Unpacking nested sequences